Queensland Murray-Darling Basin

 The Murray-Darling Basin Plan (Basin Plan) is the overarching plan to manage the basin as a whole and connected system.
 It was agreed to in 2012 by all the basin jurisdictions.

-Note: Although it underlies parts of the Murray-Darling Basin, the underground water of the Great Artesian Basin is not considered part of the basin water resources.
+Note: The Great Artesian Basin is not considered part of the Murray-Darling Basin water resources.

 Implementation of the plan in Queensland